ballerina-platform/module-ballerina-sql/ballerina/Module.md

 2. Client-owned, unsharable connection pool

    If you define the `connectionPool` field inline when creating the database client with the `sql:ConnectionPool` type, an unsharable connection pool will be created.
-The JDBC module sample below shows how the global connection pool is used.
+The `jdbc` module sample below shows how the global connection pool is used.

     ```ballerina